boazsegev/neorack/SPEC.md

 The NeoRack Server **MUST** call the object **before** calling the Application.

+The NeoRack Server **MUST** call the callbacks in order of insertion.

 If `response.finished?` is `true` after the Server called the object, the server **MUST** stop processing the request.

 #### `run_after(proc_obj = nil, &block)`